sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-box-charas-wall.md

 The wide crack and corner above.

 **15. Down She Goes E3 5c**
-The right arete, bold, and easier cracks above.
+The right arête, bold, and easier cracks above.